mesoform/terraform-infrastructure-modules/mcp/README.md

 ### gcp_ae.yml
 #### Prerequisites
+##### IAM permission
+* As a minimum, the account performing the deployment will need Storage Object Admin role on the project being deployed to.
-* If creating a new project, the account performing the deployment needs either organization viewer role or folder viewer role; and project creator role
+* If creating a new project, the account performing the deployment also needs project creator role;
+ and either organization viewer role or folder viewer role

 #### Google App Engine basic configuration
 * **create_google_project**: whether or not to create a new project with the details provided.
  _Default: false_